-At the OHSU Knight Cancer Institute, our experts provide advanced, compassionate care for patients with kidney cancer.
+At the OHSU Knight Cancer Institute, we provide expert care for patients with kidney cancer.
 We offer you:

-- Specialists with years of experience treating patients with this complex illness.
+- Specialists with advanced training and years of experience treating patients with this complex illness.

-- A team approach, with providers from many specialties meeting twice a month to combine their expertise for each patient.
+- A team approach, with experts from many different specialties meeting together to decide the best plan of action for each patient.

-- Minimally invasive surgery and ablation options for less pain and a faster recovery.
+- Minimally invasive surgery, including laparoscopic surgery and robotic surgery, for less pain and a faster recovery.

 - Clinical trials that may offer you access to promising new treatments.
-This may include targeted therapy or immunotherapy for late-stage cancer.
+This may include targeted therapy or systemic therapy for advanced cancer.

 - A full range of support services for you and your family.